 Use one ball to start with then introduce multiple balls.

 Players kick with the ball with their less dominant foot.

 Catch with one hand only.

 Set a time limit on the time a player is allowed to hold the ball for before kicking it back (e.g. 2 seconds).

 The catcher has to pass to another player in their team to kick the ball.

 4 teams of 2 players, with 2 teams at each end.
 One player from the 1st team starts with the ball.
-The player with the ball runs forward and chip kicks the ball on for their team mate to come from an on side position and recovers the ball, taking it at pace.
+The player with the ball runs forward and kicks the ball on for their team mate to come from an on side position and recovers the ball, taking it at pace.
+The type of kick used is determined by the coach, who calls out either chip or grubber, at the last possible moment.
 The player then runs on and hands the ball off the player in the next group.
 The next group repeats the drill.